Fiserv/card-pointe/docs/documentation/HostediFrameTokenizer.md

 <!-- theme: warning -->
 > Visit [Statuspage](https://status.cardconnect.com/) and click **subscribe to updates** to receive important release and status notifications.

+## Date Updated: 11/8/2023

+An update to the Hosted iFrame Tokenizer was deployed to the UAT environment on 11/2/2023 with an additional fix deployed to UAT on 11/7/2023.
+These updates were then deployed to the Production environment on 11/9/2023.

+This release of the Hosted iFrame Tokenizer includes backend fixes and enhancements, in addition to the following update:

+### Fix for Orientation

+An issue that caused the orientation to not align with the set parameter was fixed.
+This setting now functions as expected.

 ## Date Updated 8/20/2021

 The changes below were deployed to the UAT environment on 6/25/2021 and later deployed to the production environment on 7/24/2021.